Rhaphidophora Cryptantha is a shingling plant or shingle vine native to Papua New Guinea, tropical regions of African tropics, and Southeast Asia.

 Another important thing to note is that Rhaphidophora Cryptantha is toxic and shouldn’t be ingested.
 It’s best kept away from kids and pets.

 How To Propagate Rhaphidophora Cryptantha

-Before propagating your Rhaphidophora Cryptantha, you need to ensure its new home is in indirect, bright light and away from the cold and frost.
+Before propagating your Rhaphidophora Cryptantha, you must ensure its new home is in indirect, bright light and away from the cold and frost.

 If you want to give your vine a boost, you can always add slow-release fertilizer on top of the soil.
 Another option is dipping the stem in growth hormone before planting.

-Once planted, make sure to moisten the soil but not wet it too much.
+Once planted, moisten the soil but not wet it too much.

 Rhaphidophora Cryptantha Pests or Diseases